codingbbq/react-ecommerce-app/readme.md

-# React Ecommerce Web application
+## React Ecommerce Web application

 This is a full featured eCommerce web application using the MERN stack.
 You can [check out the demo](https://react-ecommerce-app-cmix.onrender.com/) which is hosted on render website.

-P.S: Since it is hosted on a free tier, the web app may take some time to load (server instance may go down due to inactivity)
+*P.S: Since it is hosted on a free tier, the server instance may shut down due to inactivity and will take some time to load since it will try to bring the server up again*

 ---
 ### Sample User Logins
 ```